A Gettysburg Christmas in a Day

 What’s better than enjoying a new restaurant on vacation!
 Gettysburg has so many restaurants, so no matter your interests and tastes, you’ll find something the whole family will love.
 Try Gettysburg Eddie’s for a fun, baseball-themed atmosphere, grab a couple of pizzas, or give the kids a historic experience at one of the Gettysburg area’s period dining locations.

 There are some things that don’t fall into any other category, they are just good old fashioned fun ways to enjoy your Gettysburg getaway.
-Take the family mini golfing at Granite Hill Adventure Golf, treat the kids to a movie and popcorn at Gateway Movie Theater, go bowling at Rockwell Lanes and have a blast with go-karting, play in the arcade, take a train ride into history at Northern Central Railway and experience virtual reality at Carlisle Sports Emporium.
+Take the family mini-golfing at Granite Hill Adventure Golf, take a train ride into history at Northern Central Railway and have a blast with go-karting, play in the arcade or experience virtual reality at Carlisle Sports Emporium.

 We’re excited to introduce your newest Gettysburg travel companion, Li’l Lincoln!
 Visit destinationgettysburg.com to download and print your own DIY Li’l Lincoln.
 Pack him in the suitcase to join you and the kids on your trip to Gettysburg and be sure to snap photos with Li’l Lincoln on all of your Gettysburg adventures.
 Post your photos to social media using #LilLincoln to join in on the fun!

 We hope that you and the kids have an absolute blast on your Gettysburg getaway!